GagePielsticker/MultiplayerPianoJS/README.md

 - socks-proxy-agent
 - ws

+## Planned Features
+You can see the planned features [here](https://github.com/GagePielsticker/MultiplayerPianoJS/blob/master/TODO.md)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.